 A. Ground Floor Activation.
 The following applies to standalone and integrated structured parking.
 Standalone parking structures may be the principal use of the site or a standalone structure that provides parking for another principal use on the site, or a second principal use of the site.
 Integrated parking structures are those integrated into another principal use, whether designed as podium structures or wrapped parking structures.
-Only active use spaces or fully wrapped parking structures are required to meet all building articulation standards.
-Parking structures without active use spaces are exempt with the exception of the blank wall requirements of Section 15.2.1.G.B.
+Only active use spaces or fully wrapped parking structures are tiquiation standards.
+Parking structures without active use spaces are exempt with the exception of the blank wall requirements of Section 15.2.1.E.B.